wp-plugins-mirror/wordfence/readme.txt

 == Changelog ==

+= 7.4.11 - August 27, 2020 =

+* Improvement: Added diagnostic debug button to clear Wordfence Central connection data from the database.
+* Improvement: Added help documentation links to modified plugin/theme file scan results.
+* Fix: Prevent file system scan from following symlinks to root.
+* Fix: Cleared pending plugin/theme update scan results and notification when a plugin/theme is auto-updated.
+* Fix: Added check for when site is disconnected on Central's end, but not in the plugin.

 = 7.4.10 - August 5, 2020 =

 * Improvement: Prevent author sitemap from leaking usernames in WordPress >= 5.5.0.